 We know it’s not very typical Scottish food, but.
 So we’re looking for a place to serve pizza slices.

 There are plenty of pizzerias on the Royal Mile, and we found Civerinos, a place located at number 5 Hunter Square, and it is a place that is quite good, especially because they serve you fast food is cheap.

 South Bridge Underground (Mercat Tours)

 The tour we did with a local guide, who I don’t remember the name of.
-She was telling us different stories, using historical data, along with ghost stories.
+She told us different stories, using historical data and ghost stories.